FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    Any hydraulics model that does not report on volume conservation should be suspected of generating or losing volume.
    A review of the SUMMARY.
    OUT file will identify any volume conservation problems.
-   This file will dis- play the time when the volume conservation error began to appear during the simulation.
+   This file will display the time when the volume conservation error began to appear during the simulation.
    Typically a volume conservation error greater 0.001 percent is an indication that the model could be improved.
    The file CHVOLUME.
    OUT will indicate if the volume conservation error occurred in the channel routing instead of the overland flow component.
    Components should be switched ‘off’ one at a time and the model simulation run again until the volume conservation problem disappears.
-   This will identify which com- ponent is causing the difficulty.
+   This will identify which component is causing the difficulty.
    Some volume conservation problems may be eliminated by slowing the model down (decreasing the timesteps) using the numerical stability criteria.
    Most volume conservation problems are an indication of data errors.

 *Surging*

    It is possible for volume to be conserved during a flood simulation and still have numerical surging.
-   Numerical surging is the result of a mismatch be- tween flow area, slope and roughness.
+   Numerical surging is the result of a mismatch between flow area, slope and roughness.
    It can cause an over-steepening of the floodwave identified by spikes in the output hydrographs.
    Channel surging can be identified by discharge spikes in the CHANMAX.OUT file or in the HYDROG program plotted hydrographs.
    Predicted high maximum velocities indicate surging.
    To identify floodplain surging, review the maximum velocities in the MAXPLOT or Mapper post-processor program.
-   You can also review the VELTIMEC.OUT (channel) or VELTIMEFP.OUT (flood- plain) files for unreasonable maximum velocities.
+   You can also review the VELTIMEC.OUT (channel) or VELTIMEFP.OUT (floodplain) files for unreasonable maximum velocities.
    Surging can be reduced or eliminated by adjusting (lowering) the stability criteria (COURANT or DEPTOLFP in TOLER.DAT) thus decreasing the timesteps.
    If decreasing the timesteps fails to eliminate the surging, then individual grid element topography, slope or roughness should be adjusted.
    This can be accomplished in the FLO-2D Plugin for floodplain flow.